William Tite: Cemeteries

 As a company director of the South Metropolitan Cemetery Company he laid out his first cemetery at Norwood in 1836 and designed several significant monuments and chapels there.
-While previous cemetery designs had followed a classical style, Tite's design was the first to employ the Gothic revival alongside landscaping, which was subsequently judged to be the archetype for future cemeteries.
+While previous cemetery designs had followed a classical style, Tite's design was the first to employ the Gothic Revival alongside landscaping, which was subsequently judged to be the archetype for future cemeteries.

 Between 1853 and 1854, with Sydney Smirke, he landscaped Brookwood Cemetery near Woking in Surrey for the London Necropolis Company.

 Maintaining his associations with railways, this cemetery was served by a dedicated train service from London Necropolis railway station, next to Waterloo station, in central London.

 Between 1858 and 1859 he built a memorial church in the Byzantine style at Gerrards Cross, Buckinghamshire.

 Later life

 Tite's active work as an architect ceased about twenty years before his death (in recognition of his contributions, however, he was awarded the RIBA Royal Gold Medal in 1856).

 In 1851 he visited Italy after a grave illness.
 In 1854 he stood for parliament, unsuccessfully contesting Barnstaple as a Liberal, but the following year he was returned as Member of Parliament for Bath, which he represented until his death.
 He keenly opposed Sir George Gilbert Scott's proposal to build the new Foreign and Commonwealth Office and other government buildings adjacent to the Treasury in Whitehall in the Gothic style.
-He was knighted in 1869, and was made a Companion of the Bath the next year.
+He was knighted in 1869 and was made a Companion of the Bath the next year.
 Tite had a wide knowledge of English literature and was a good linguist and a lover of old books.
-He was an elected a fellow of the Royal Society in 1835, and a fellow of the Society of Antiquaries of London in 1839.
+He was elected a fellow of the Royal Society in 1835, and a fellow of the Society of Antiquaries of London in 1839.
 He was President of the Camden Society and of the Royal Institute of British Architects.

 He was a director of the London and Westminster Bank and Governor of the Bank of Egypt; in 1856 he was nominated a member of the Select Committee on the Bank Charter.
 He was a member of the Metropolitan Board of Works, a magistrate of Middlesex and Somerset and Deputy Lieutenant for London.
 He was also a Governor of St. Thomas's Hospital, London, where he is commemorated by the William Tite Scholarship, for the best student in the first year, with the highest aggregate marks in Anatomy and Physiology.
 After over 125 years, this prize has been subsumed into King's College London, where it is still awarded for excellence in the pre-clinical medical course.

 He died on 20 April 1873 at Torquay and was interred in the catacombs of his South Metropolitan Cemetery.
-Tite Street, which runs north-west from London's Chelsea Embankment, is named after him.
-Tite was a member of the Metropolitan Board of Works, largely responsible for the construction of Chelsea Embankment.
+Tite Street, which runs north-west from London's Chelsea Embankment, is named for him.